polterguy/phosphorusfive/README.md

 Phosphorus Five - A RAD Web App Framework
 ===============

-Phosphorus Five is a .Net based Web Operating System and a rapid Web Application Development Framework, for consuming and creating rich and secure web apps.
-It contains an entirely unique programming language called _"Hyperlambda"_, which allows you to orchestrate your apps together, almost as if they were made out of LEGO bricks.
+Phosphorus Five is a .Net based RAD Web Application Development Framework, for creating rich and secure Ajax web apps.
+It allows you to orchestrate your apps together, almost as if they were made out of LEGO bricks.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=BLll2Wx0yFo">